|

 Jan.
 1, 2003 update: For a slimmed-down and more reliable version of the Peters' thesis, see Fred M. Gottheil, "The Smoking Gun: Arab Immigration into Palestine, 1922-1931," Middle East Quarterly, Winter 2003.

-Belated mention should also be made of the important study by Aryeh L. Avneri, The Claim of Dispossession: Jewish land-Settlement and the Arabs, 1878-1948.
-First published in Hebrew in 1980, it appeared in English translation from Transaction Books in 1984, the same years as Peters' analysis.
+Belated mention should also be made of the important study by Arieh L. Avneri, The Claim of Dispossession: Jewish Land-Settlement and the Arabs, 1878-1948.
+First published in Hebrew in 1980, it appeared in English translation from Transaction Books in 1984, or the same year as Peters' analysis.

 Aug.
-20, 2009 update: In "The lost Palestinian Jews," David Shamah of the Jerusalem Post tells about the unlikel work of Tsvi Misinai.
+20, 2009 update: In "The lost Palestinian Jews," David Shamah of the Jerusalem Post tells about the unlikely work of Tsvi Misinai.
 In sum:

 After years of research, Misinai says that he can declare with certainty that nearly 90 percent of all Palestinians are descended from the Jews.
 "And what's more, about half of them know it," he says.